-ECU version report The ECU version report from each Secondary will contain a token to be sent to the Time Server in whatever manner the implementer chooses.
-For example, the payload of the ECU version report sent from the
+- 3.1.1.2 ECU version report The ECU version report from each Secondary may contain a token to be sent to the external time source in whatever manner the implementer chooses. - 3.1.1.3 Changes to all ECUs After the vehicle has been assembled, ECUs MAY receive an attestation of the current time as downloaded from the external time source.